 There might be a city in the world without a coffee shop run by Australians, but Hong Kong isn’t it.
 Fineprint is run by a couple of Aussies and serves flat whites, bagels, and sweet things during the day and tapas-like small things at night.

 Yat Lok in Central is another old-school Hong Kong institution.
 They’ve been roasting all kinds of meat here for almost fifty years, but you’re here for one type only: the roast goose.
 Specifically, the roast goose leg on vermicelli.
 It’s a richer version of duck that’s available all over town, but this is the hands-down local favorite.

 If a night out in Hong Kong gets messy, it should end with a whole bunch of crab.
 And you’ll want to get it at Under Bridge Spicy Crab.
-Locals are all about this shop in Wan Chai and its secret spicy sauce - they’re open late (until 3am daily), so it’s perfect for rolling in with a crew when the bars close.
+Locals are all about this shop in Wan Chai and its secret spicy sauce, and because they’re open late (until 3am daily), it’s perfect for rolling in with a crew when the bars close.